bareboat-necessities/bbn_sensors_hub_C/README.md

 Output to esp32:

 - Board 3-pin output terminal GND to esp32 GND
-- Board 3-pin output terminal VCC to esp32 +3.3v VCC
+- Board 3-pin output terminal VCC to esp32 VCC
-- Board 3-pin output terminal OUT to some analog input pin on esp32
+- Board 3-pin output terminal OUT to analog input pin on esp32 (browse the code to see the pin assignement)

 ## Loading Firmware